Ghina-codes/Ghina-Alghamdi/README.md

 ## 🎯 The Mission: 100 AI Projects Challenge

-I'm currently building **100 artificial intelligence projects** in 1 year — no skipping, no shortcuts.
+I'm currently building **100 artificial intelligence projects** in 1 year.
 Each one is a real concept: from data cleaning to model prediction and beyond.
 You can follow the journey 👉 [100-AI-Projects](https://github.com/Ghina-codes/100-ai-projects)